Entry Level Marketing Cover Letter Sample

 Are you interested in making marketing your career?
 When applying for your first position in marketing, make sure to include in your cover letter any previous experience that highlights your related skills and abilities, and builds upon your resume.

-The following is a sample cover letter for an entry level marketing position.
-Use this example as a guide and makes adjustments based on your qualifications to fit the position you are applying to.
+The following is a sample cover letter for an entry-level marketing position.
+Use this example as a guide and make adjustments based on your qualifications to fit the position you are applying to.

 Tips for Writing a Marketing Cover Letter

 - Include related experience: In the body of your letter, include any experiences that are related to the job you’re applying for.
 Even if you have never had a marketing job, include experiences where you demonstrated the skills and abilities required for the job.

 - Use specific examples: You want your cover letter to expand upon your resume.
 One way to make your cover letter stand out is to provide specific examples of times you demonstrated skills or qualities needed for the job.
 Examples prove that you have what it takes to do the job well.

 - Use keywords: Look for keywords in the job description – words that emphasize the skills or qualities needed for the job.
 Include some of these keywords in your cover letter.

 - Begin with a sample or template: A cover letter sample or template can help you decide what information to include, and how to format your cover letter.
 However, when you use a sample or template, be sure to change the information to fit the job you are applying for.

 - Use business letter format: Use the official business letter format when writing your letter.
 You want this letter to be professional.

 Be sure to thoroughly proofread your cover letter.
 Your letter needs to be polished and professional so that you make a strong first impression.